 It would have been nice to get some automated UVing tools to make it easy to bring in any model seamlessly, but I’m sure there will be future updates if this is a successful release.

 Procreate 5.2 review: Price and should you buy it?

-We can't state how incredible this update is – Procreate 5.2 is takes the familiar tools of the iPad painting app to another level by enabling you to paint directly onto the surface of 3D models.
+We can't state how incredible the latest update is – Procreate 5.2 takes the familiar tools of the iPad painting app to another level by enabling you to paint directly onto the surface of 3D models.
 More so, the update includes an array of accessibility features and optimisations for iPad Pros that take full advantage of the new M1 chip's power.
 The result?
 Larger canvas resolutions and more layers.
 Even for non-3D artists this update still packs in essential new content.